kubernetes/enhancements/keps/sig-cloud-provider/20190422-cloud-controller-manager-migration.md

 ## Summary

-Support a migration process that **safely** migrates existing Kubernetes clusters using the in-tree cloud providers (via kube-controller-manager) to their out-of-tree equivalents (via cloud-controller-manager).
-The migration process laid out here should be reusable by other components in the future if desired.
+Support a migration process for large scale and highly available Kubernetes clusters using the in-tree cloud providers (via kube-controller-manager and kubelet) to their out-of-tree equivalents (via cloud-controller-manager).

 ## Motivation

 SIG Cloud Provider is in the process of migrating the cloud specific code from the core Kubernetes tree to external packages and removing them from the kube-controller-manager, where they are today embedded.
 Once the extraction has been completed, existing users running older versions of Kubernetes need a process to migrate their existing clusters to use the new cloud-controller-manager component with minimal risk.

 This KEP proposes a mechanism in which HA clusters can safely migrate “cloud specific” controllers between the kube-controller-manager and the cloud-controller-manager via a shared resource lock between the two components.
 The pattern proposed in this KEP should be reusable by other components in the future if desired.

+The migration mechanism outlined in this KEP should only be used for Kubernetes clusters that have _very_ strict requirements on control plane availability.
+If a cluster can tolerate short intervals of downtime, it is recommended to update your cluster with in-tree cloud providers disabled, and then deploy the respective out-of-tree cloud-controller-manager.

 ### Goals

-* Define a clear migration process for existing clusters to use the cloud-controller-manager instead of the kube-controller-manager for cluster integrations with any cloud provider.
+* Define migration process for large scale, highly available clusters to migrate from the in-tree cloud provider mechnaism, to their out-of-tree equivalents.
-* The migration process should work for single node control planes and HA control planes with minimal risk to users.

 ### Non-Goals